taimuraq/api-dependencies-repo/README.md

 1. Run OpenAPI specification diff using oasdiff
 2. Send the spec diff and dependencies JSON to OpenAI with a curated prompt
+3. The prompt is modelled after Model Context Protocol
-3. Generate an impact analysis report
+4. Generate an impact analysis report
-4. Add the analysis as a comment to your PR
+5. Add the analysis as a comment to your PR

 This helps reviewers understand the potential impact of your API changes on dependent services.